Price

 Day 6Kampong Cham, Cambodia

 After breakfast, check out of your hotel and begin your journey to your embarkation city.
-The capital city of Kampong Cham province, which loosely translates to “the riverside of the Cham people,” is the sixth-largest city in Cambodia.
-Its streets, which spread away from the Mekong River, exude a pleasant French colonial charm.
+Approaching the capital city of Kampong Cham province by boat demonstrates why its name means “the port of the Cham people”.
 The Kizuna Bridge over the river, opened in 2001, is the first span to cross the Mekong in Cambodia.
-Another bridge, modest in comparison but no less impressive, is the elaborate bamboo bridge that, during the dry season, leads to Koh Paen island, where Khmer and Cham villages are mounted on stilts in anticipation of high water season.
+Koh Paen island rests in the middle of the river and hosts Khmer and Cham villages that are mounted on stilts in anticipation of high water season.
+The streets of Kampong Cham itself spread away from the Mekong River and exude a pleasant French colonial charm.

 Day 7Kampong Cham, Cambodia